visualdatascience/2018/committee.md

 **[Thomas Schultz](http://cg.cs.uni-bonn.de/en/people/prof-dr-thomas-schultz/)**

-Thomas Schultz is a university professor for Life Science Informatics and Visualization at the B-IT and the Department of Computer Science.
+Thomas Schultz is a professor for Life Science Informatics and Visualization at the B-IT and the Department of Computer Science.
 His main research interests are related to the processing, mathematical modeling, analysis, and visualization of biomedical images, and he is heading the [Visualization and Medical Image Analysis Group](http://cg.cs.uni-bonn.de/en/visualization-and-medical-image-analysis-group-prof-thomas-schultz/).

 ### Web Chair